microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 ### [Restore-MgIdentityGovernanceLifecycleWorkflow](Restore-MgIdentityGovernanceLifecycleWorkflow.md)
 Restore a workflow that has been deleted.
-You can only restore a workflow that was deleted within the last 30 days before Azure AD automatically permanently deletes it.
+You can only restore a workflow that was deleted within the last 30 days before Microsoft Entra ID automatically permanently deletes it.
 This API is available in the following national cloud deployments.

 ### [Restore-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflow](Restore-MgIdentityGovernanceLifecycleWorkflowDeletedItemWorkflow.md)
 Restore a workflow that has been deleted.
-You can only restore a workflow that was deleted within the last 30 days before Azure AD automatically permanently deletes it.
+You can only restore a workflow that was deleted within the last 30 days before Microsoft Entra ID automatically permanently deletes it.
 This API is available in the following national cloud deployments.

 ### [Resume-MgEntitlementManagementAssignmentRequest](Resume-MgEntitlementManagementAssignmentRequest.md)
-In Azure AD entitlement management, when an access package policy has been enabled to call out a custom extension and the request processing is waiting for the callback from the customer, the customer can initiate a resume action.
+In Microsoft Entra entitlement management, when an access package policy has been enabled to call out a custom extension and the request processing is waiting for the callback from the customer, the customer can initiate a resume action.
 It is performed on an accessPackageAssignmentRequest object whose requestStatus is in a WaitingForCallback state.
 This API is available in the following national cloud deployments.